 From November 2021, the Department for Work and Pensions (DWP) and HM Revenue & Customs (HMRC) will stop making payments, including Universal Credit, other benefits, tax credits or your state pension, into Post Office card accounts.

 You will still get your payment but will have to use a different bank account to draw out your money.
-You should receive a letter in the coming months explaining your next steps.
+You should receive a letter from the DWP soon explaining your next steps.

 What will happen to my benefits or state pension payments after November 2021?

-Your benefits or state pension payments will not stop.
+Your benefits or state pension payments will not stop, and your payment dates will not change.
 The only change is that you will no longer be able to use a Post Office card account to draw out your money.

 What do I need to do now?